-Julian Enoizi is the new Global Head of the Public Sector Practice at Guy Carpenter, the world-leading reinsurance broker.
+Julian Enoizi is the Global Head of the Public Sector Practice at Guy Carpenter, the world-leading reinsurance broker part of Marsh McLennan.
 In a role specially created in April 2022 to make use of his exceptional public sector knowledge and profile, Julian works with public sector clients at national, state and local level across all geographic sectors served by Guy Carpenter and other Marsh and McLennan businesses.
 His focus is on understanding the particular insurance and reinsurance needs of public sector organisations and their private sector partners, and identifying existing and new insurance

 Julian is a graduate of the Universities of Birmingham and Limoges, holding a degree in Law and French Law, and a Diplome D’Etudes Juridiques Francaises.
 His fluency in French and Italian led him initially to practice law in London, Milan and Brussels.
 His subsequent experience in the insurance industry spans the markets in Lloyd’s, London, the UK regions and Continental Europe.
 His early career saw him work at Chubb, at AIG Europe, at CNA as President of its Continental European Division based in Paris, and then as President and CEO of CNA Europe.
-In 2009 Julian became President and CEO of Argo International and from 2011 to 2013 was CEO of a private equity backed venture.
+In 2009, Julian became President and CEO of Argo International and from 2011 to 2013 was CEO of a private equity backed venture.
 He has always focused on businesses undergoing important strategic transitions under challenging circumstances.

 Outside work, Julian has been Chairman of the City Forum and of the Princes Trust Insurance Leadership Group.
 He is a Liveryman of the Worshipful Company of Insurers and has been awarded the Freedom of the City of London.
 He is a visiting Professor at the University of Cranfield, and an Executive in Residence at the University of Cambridge Centre for Risk Studies where he chairs the Systemic Risk Research Consortium.
-Julian is the current President of the Insurance Institute of London.
+Julian is the Immediate Past President of the Insurance Institute of London.

 A keen golfer, Julian is a member of both the Royal Automobile Club and the Lloyd’s Golf Club.
 He is married to Rachael and lives in Sussex with his three university aged children.